Kalafut-organization/elephant_vending_machine_backend/docs/hardware/webserverpi.rst

 #.
 Download the frontend project with :code:`git clone https://github.com/Kalafut-organization/elephant_vending_machine_frontend.git`
 #.
 Update npm with :code:`curl https://www.npmjs.com/install.sh | sudo sh`
 #.
 Navigate to the cloned directory
 #.
-Ensure that the `.env` file has the address that the backend is using.
-For the backend running in docker, this should be `http://192.168.0.100`.
+Ensure that the :code:`.env` file has the address that the backend is using.
+For the backend running in docker, this should be :code:`http://192.168.0.100`.
 #.
+For the image to build successfully, you will most likely need to temporarily remove the static IP of the pi.
+#.
 Run :code:`docker-compose build --no-cached` to build the images
-   * For the image to build successfully, you will most likely need to temporarily remove the static IP of the pi.
 #.
 Connect the Pi to the configured project router via ethernet
 #.
 Start the backend server with :code:`docker-compose up`